 The Asset is a partnership between the Center for American Progress Action Fund, Media Syndication Services, and Protect the Investigation.
 It is produced by Paul Woodhull, a 20-year veteran media executive and president of Build Better Media, and Peter Ogburn, the executive producer of the Bill Press Show.

 Left Photo: Getty Images/Jamie Squire.
 Right Photo: Getty Images/Mikhail Svetlov.

 The Moscow Project is an initiative of the Center for American Progress Action Fund dedicated to analyzing the facts behind Trump’s collusion with Russia and communicating the findings to the public.

 The Moscow Project’s team employs a multi-disciplinary approach towards its work, leveraging a unique combination of experience and expertise gained on Capitol Hill, at the State Department, and in private industry to examine this complex and sprawling series of events stretching back decades.

-Protect the Investigation is a non-partisan initiative to educate the American people about the importance of the special counsel investigation and its findings.
+Protect the Investigation is a non-partisan initiative to educate the American people about the importance of the inquiry into foreign interference in our democracy.
 With an advisory board including former CIA, FBI, and State Department officials, Protect the Investigation works to keep the public appraised on the latest updates surrounding the special counsel investigation.

 Ned Price of National Security Action, Max Bergmann of the Moscow Project at the Center for American Progress Action Fund, Elizabeth Wydra of the Constitutional Accountability Center, Austin Evers of American Oversight, Lisa Gilbert of Public Citizen, Vanita Gupta of The Leadership Conference on Civil and Human Rights, and former FBI Special Agent Asha Rangappa are members of the Protect the Investigation Advisory Board.